Difference Between Cost Center vs Profit Center

 Some of the key differences between a cost center and a profit center are as follows:

-- A cost center is only responsible for minimizing the costs, while a profit center is not just focused on minimizing the costs but also maximizing the profit through increased revenue generation.
+- The primary responsibility of a cost center is to minimize costs.
+Conversely, a profit center focuses on both minimizing costs and maximizing profit through increased revenue generation.

-- The performance evaluation of a cost center is done by comparing the actual incurred cost with the standard cost.
-On the other hand, the performance evaluation of a profit center is done by analyzing the actual cost against the budgeted cost.
+- To evaluate the performance of a cost center, one compares the actual incurred cost with the standard cost.
+On the other hand, the performance evaluation of a profit center involves analyzing the actual cost against the budgeted cost.

 Cost Center vs Profit Center Comparison Table